how2flow/how2flow.github.io/_documents/os/process.md

 ---
 permalink: /documents/os/process/
 title: Process
-excerpt: "what is process? what's role in os?"
+excerpt: "What is the process?
+What's its role in os?"
 toc: true
 ---